LeonorAlMar/onewayfoldersync/README.md

 ## Example

-To synchronize a folder named "folder01" to "folder02" with a time interval of 45 seconds and log the synchronization process to "logfile00.txt", run the following command:
+Synchronization between a folder named "folder01" to "folder02" with a time interval of 45 seconds and log the synchronization process to "logfile00.txt":

 ```
 python foldersync.py --source folder01 --replica folder02 --logfilepath logfile00.txt --timer 45